wren-lang/wren/doc/site/classes.markdown

 To make our unicorn do stuff, we need to give it methods.

-    :::wren
+    :::dart
     class Unicorn {
       prance {
-        IO.write("The unicorn prances in a fancy manner!")
+        IO.print("The unicorn prances in a fancy manner!")
       }
     }

 This defines a `prance` method that takes no arguments.
 To support parameters, add a parenthesized parameter list after the method's name:

-    :::wren
+    :::dart
     // Inside class...
     prance(where, when) {
-      IO.write("The unicorn prances in " + where + " at " + when)
+      IO.print("The unicorn prances in " + where + " at " + when)
     }

 Unlike most other dynamically-typed languages, in Wren you can have multiple methods in a class with the same name, as long as they take a different number of parameters.
 In other words, you can overload by arity.
 So this class is fine:

-    :::wren
+    :::dart
     class Unicorn {
       prance {
-        IO.write("The unicorn prances in a fancy manner!")
+        IO.print("The unicorn prances in a fancy manner!")
       }

       prance(where) {
-        IO.write("The unicorn prances in " + where)
+        IO.print("The unicorn prances in " + where)
       }

       prance(where, when) {
-        IO.write("The unicorn prances in " + where + " at " + when)
+        IO.print("The unicorn prances in " + where + " at " + when)
       }
     }